|Corporate Governance Principles|

-The Governance and Nominating Committee receives periodic reports from outside consultants on the status of the Company’s director compensation practices in relation to other companies of comparable size and the Company’s competitors.
+The Governance and Nominating Committee conducts periodic reviews of director compensation.
+In connection with these reviews, it should receive periodic reports from outside consultants on the status of the Company’s director compensation practices in relation to other companies of comparable size and the Company’s competitors.
+The Governance and Nominating Committee’s consideration of the form and amount of director compensation should be in accordance with the principles set forth in its charter and those set forth in Exhibit C to these Principles..
 Changes in director compensation, if any, should come upon the recommendation of the Governance and Nominating Committee, but with full discussion and concurrence by the Board.
-The Governance and Nominating Committee determines the form and amount of director compensation in accordance with the principles set forth in its charter, and conducts periodic reviews of director compensation.

 The Board believes that management speaks for Raytheon Company.
 Individual Board members may from time to time informally communicate with various constituencies that are involved with the Company, such as the press, investors and customers.
 However, it is expected that this communication would be made with the knowledge and concurrence of management, in advance when feasible.